AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-54680-b2b-quote-submitted-for-a-product-with-multiple-assigneda-sources.md

 ---
 title: 'ACSD-54680: B2B Quote for a product with Multiple Assigned Sources cant be processed'
-description: Apply the ACSD-54680 patch to fix the Adobe Commerce issue where the B2B Quote for a product with Multiple Assigned Sources cant be processed.
+description: Apply the ACSD-54680 patch to fix the Adobe Commerce issue where the B2B Quote for a product with Multiple Assigned Sources can't be processed.
 feature: B2B
 role: Admin
 ---